Appendix: Scenarios

 The Fox And The Hare

-The characters are partaking of some rest and recreation in the Welcome Inn.
+The characters are consuming some perpetual stew at the Welcome Inn.
 They notice someone putting a poster on a wall enticing adventurers with the promise of travel and generous reward in return for finding the lost Royal Brethic Dagger.
 The missive has been issued by one Ackerley the Sage.
 The party are curious.
 That night they listen to the Legend of the Royal Dagger as told by Lura Flana the renowned bard.

 The adventurers resolve to take on the task.
 They go to meet with Ackerley at his Roburg townhouse.
 The elderly scholar thinks he knows the location of the lost artifact because of his interpretation of an old verse: